TeamTopologies/Independent-Service-Heuristics/README.md

     - Would it be a compelling offering?
     - Could a marketing campaign be convincing?
 3. **Revenue/Customers**: Could this thing be managed as a viable cloud service in terms of revenue and customers?
-    - Would it be a viable business (or "micro-business") or service?
+    - Would it be viable service with a paid offering?
-    - What would a subscription payment include?
+    - Would it bring recurring revenue with subscription plans?
     - Is there a clearly-defined customer base or segment?
 4. **Cost tracking**: Could the organisation currently track costs and investment in this thing separately from similar things?
-    - Are the full costs of running this thing transparent or possible to discover?
-Consider infrastructure costs, data storage costs, data transfer costs, licence costs, etc.
+    - Are the full costs of running this thing transparent or possible to discover considering infrastructure costs, data storage costs, data transfer costs, licence costs, etc.?
-    - Is the thing too interconnected with other things in the organisation?
-Or fairly separate?
+    - Is this thing fairly separate, disconnected from other things in the organisation?
     - Does the organisation track this separately?
-5. **Data**: Is it possible to define clearly the input data (from other sources) that this things needs?
+5. **Data**: Is it possible to define clearly the input data (from other sources) that this thing needs?
-    - Is the thing dependent on lots of data from multiple sources?
-Or fairly independent?
+    - Is the thing faily independent from any data sources?
-    - Are the sources internal (under our control) or external?
+    - Are the sources internal (under our control, not external)?
-    - Is the input data clean or messy?
+    - Is the input data clean (not messy)?
     - Is the input data provided in a self-service way?
 Can the team consume the input data "as a service"?
 6. **User Personas**: Could this thing have a small/well-defined set of user types or customers (user personas)?
     - Is the thing meeting specific user needs?
     - Do we know (or can we easily articulate) these user types and their needs?
 7. **Teams**: Could a team or set of teams effectively build and operate a service based on this thing?
     - Would the cognitive load (breadth of topics/context switching) be bounded to help the team focus and succeed?
-    - Would significant infrastructure or other platform abstractions be needed?
+    - Would significant infrastructure or other platform abstractions be unnecessary?
 8. **Dependencies**: Would this team be able to act independently of other teams for the majority of the time to achieve their objectives?
     - Is this thing logically independent from other things?
     - Could the team "self-serve" dependencies in a non-blocking manner from a platform?